MicroEJ/docs/ApplicationDeveloperGuide/UI/MWT/how-to-overlap-render-policy.rst

 -------------
 The MWT library implements two `render policies <https://docs.microej.com/en/latest/ApplicationDeveloperGuide/UI/MWT/concepts.html#render-policy>`_: the ``DefaultRenderPolicy`` and the ``OverlapRenderPolicy``:

 * ``DefaultRenderPolicy``: renders the specified widget.
-If the widget is transparent, it renders its parent too (and recursively).
+If the widget is transparent, it renders its parent in the same way (and recursively).
-* ``OverlapRenderPolicy``: renders the specified widget but also the other widgets that overlap with it.
+* ``OverlapRenderPolicy``: not only renders the specified widget but also the other widgets that overlap with it.

 While the ``DefaultRenderPolicy`` will be the perfect match for most UI designs, it will not handle the case where widgets overlap.
 In this case, the ``OverlapRenderPolicy`` will be the render policy to choose in order to avoid rendering inconsistencies.

-Overlapping widgets
+Overlapping Widgets
 -------------------
 A widget is said to overlap with another when:
-* their bounds intersect
+* their boundaries intersect
 * it comes after in the widget tree (depth-first search) Here is a snippet of code that displays two widgets that overlap: